 The module, together with its companion module in term 1 ( Water Justice: Rights, Access and Movements ), examines the relation between water and development in the broader context of the governance framework that is increasingly influenced by conflicts over the resource.
 It discusses how legal, governance and policy frameworks for water resources have been contested in recent decades, an era of intensifying (neo)liberalisation and globalisation, and rapid economic growth in many parts of the world.
 The module examines the structures, practices and discourses of water resources’ political contestation and thus seeks to provide students with a broad understanding of the multi-faceted issues arising in the water sector from the local to the international level.

 Content of the module

-Political ecology: The second part of the course module focuses on the ecological dimension of water and development, including the role of water in climate change, energy issues related to water, and the urban political ecology of water.
+The second part of the module focuses on the ecological dimension of water and development, including the role of water in climate change, energy issues related to water, and the urban political ecology of water.

-Globalisation: The third part of the module engages with the increasingly global dimensions of water and its governance.
-The emergence of global water governance institutions over the past few decades is discussed, we address the transboundary water governance in the world’s international river basins, and the role of technical infrastructure in national and global rule and governance.
+The third part of the module engages with the increasingly global dimensions of water and its governance.
+The emergence of global water governance institutions over the past few decades is discussed.
+We address the transboundary water governance in the world’s international river basins and the role of technical infrastructure in national and global rule and governance.

 Objectives and learning outcomes of the module

 At the end of the module, a student should be able to demonstrate the ability to understand and analyse issues concerning water and development, notably regarding commodification, political ecology and globalisation dimensions, from a broad perspective.
 Students will acquire knowledge of the basic concepts and principles underlying the governance, regulatory reform, management and conservation of water in the global South, focusing on national and regional examples in the international context in which governance evolves.